 Elbert Hubbard said and he is worth noting, “The only way to learn to speak is to speak and speak, and speak and speak, and speak and speak and speak.”

 - Get Organized.
 Make sure your thoughts and material are presented in a well thought out order.

-- Give yourself plenty of time to prepare and practise your speech.
+- Give yourself plenty of time to prepare and practise your presentation.
 Practise in front of a mirror.
 Imagine you are being spoken to.

-- Record your speech and notice how you sound.
+- Record your presentation and notice how you sound.
 Are you speaking too fast or slow?